 Importantly, the price of one currency relative to another isn’t fixed.
 Rather, the pound can increase or decrease in value relative to, say, the US dollar at any time.
 That creates opportunities for forex trading.

-With forex trading, you can speculate on the future value of a currency by simultaneously buying that currency and selling another.
-If the value of the currency you purchased increases, you can then reverse your trade and turn a profit.
+With forex trading, you may speculate on the future value of a currency by simultaneously buying that currency and selling another.
+If the value of the currency you purchased increases, you may then reverse your trade and turn a profit.

-The best way to understand how UK forex trading works is with an example.
+One way to understand how UK forex trading works is with an example.
 Let’s say you want to bet on strength in the euro and a drop in the Australian dollar.
-In that case, you can buy euros and sell Australian dollars.
-If the price difference between them goes up, you can sell your euro position and buy a greater number of Australian dollars than you initially sold.
+In that case, you can purchase euros and sell Australian dollars.
+If the price difference between them goes up, you may sell your euro position and purchase a greater number of Australian dollars than you initially sold.
 Those additional Australian dollars represent your profit on the trade.

 Most forex trading in the UK happens through CFDs, or contracts for difference.
-With CFD trading, you can speculate on the direction of a currency’s value without actually taking ownership of it.
+With CFD trading, you have the chance to speculate on the direction of a currency’s value without actually taking ownership of it.

-So, in the example above, you could buy a CFD for the euro/Australian dollar currency pair instead of buying euros and selling Australian dollars.
+So, in the example above, you could purchase a CFD for the euro/Australian dollar currency pair instead of purchasing euros and selling Australian dollars.
 You would make the same profit if the value of the euro goes up.
 However, you wouldn’t have to worry about converting between pounds, euros, and Australian dollars, which can be expensive.

 As our example illustrates, UK forex transactions always happen in pairs.
 That’s because currencies don’t rise or fall in value in a bubble.
 Instead, they rise or fall in value relative to all the other currencies in the world.